 - Feeling worthless, or worrying about being a burden.
 Or having feelings of guilt and self-blame.

 - Drinking too much alcohol or using other drugs.

 - Thinking about suicide or attempt it, or have thoughts about death.

-Sometimes depression in elderly seniors isn’t due to sadness.
+Sometimes depression in older adults isn’t due to sadness.
 Instead, it’s due to lack of energy, low motivation, memory problems, or some physical or health problems.

-Sometimes the initial sign of depression in elderly individuals can be a constant worry about having a physical illness, even when the doctor can’t really find anything wrong with them.
+Sometimes the initial signs of depression in elderly can be a constant worry about having a physical illness, even when the doctor can’t really find anything wrong with them.

 Thus, it’s important to get your seniors evaluated and treated, even if the depression is mild.
 Get to know the causes of their depression and help them out.